 - Young single, have you considered attending the funeral of an elderly member in order to show comfort and love to the family?

-Sure, these activities may break you out of your comfortable friendships, but these are simple, yet intentional aspects of hospitality.
-And these basic actions open your life up and allow you to begin to foster relationships where you can live out the “one-another” passages with a diversity of people in real practical ways.
+Sure, these activities may break you out of your comfortable friend groups, but these are simple, yet intentional aspects of hospitality.
+And these basic actions open your life up and allow you to begin to foster deeper relationships where you can live out the “one-another” passages with a diversity of people in real practical ways.

 For the glory of God, let’s “seek to show hospitality” (Romans 12:13) and really start getting involved in church!
 In fact, why not take some time this week to ask God to help you consider ways in which you can adjust your normal way of doing life to include intentional acts of hospitality.
 Because, when you get down to it, genuine hospitality reflects the love and grace by which God has welcomed us as His own!